BrutGaming/docs/docs/source/tutorials/beginner_tutorial.rst

 World Interaction
 -----------------
 The majority of high frequency things you interact with in the world will be accessed with "**M**".
-This means you'll press "**E**" to perform an action whenever prompted.
+This means the mouse pops up with "**M**" to perform an action or interact with NPCs.
 This includes but is not limited to...

 * Opening a banking / ATM interface.
 * Opening a shopping interface.